jbe456/arch-tips/installation/dual-boot-windows-10-asus-UX301LAA.md

         It will automatically detect the microcode `intel-ucode` and add the relevant instructions in the `grub.cfg` file.

+  - As this PC uses a firmware RAID, we need to make sure the initial ramdisk archive loads the `mdadm_udev` module, which is a utility to manage firmware/software RAID configurations.

+    1. Edit `/etc/mkinitcpio.conf` and add `mdadm_udev` to the list of HOOKS:

+        ```bash
+        HOOKS=(base udev autodetect modconf block mdadm_udev filesystems keyboard fsck)
+        ```

+    1. Regenerate the initial ramdisk archive using `mkinitcpio -p linux`

+    See [Intel RAID and Arch Linux](https://blog.ironbay.co/intel-raid-and-arch-linux-8dcd508354d3) for more details

 # General Tips

 ## Enter UEFI/BIOS configuration: